theam/aday-ondemand-loop/docs/guide/content/user_guide/finding_data.md

     See the [Supported Repositories](supported_repositories.md) section for the current list.
 [Contributions to support additional repositories are welcome!](../development_guide/contributing.md)

     **Public datasets** with published versions are supported by default.
     Access to **unpublished or draft content** may require an API key, depending on the repository's access policies.
+See [API keys](api_keys.md) for details on how to configure access for Dataverse and Zenodo.

 ---